emqx/emqx-docs/en_US/observability/log.md

 <img src="./assets/config-console-log-2-ee.png" alt="config-console-log-2-ee" style="zoom:40%;" />

 - **Log Handler Overload Kill**: Enabled by default, which means the log handler process will be terminated when it is overload.
 - **Log Handler Max Memory Size**: Type the value to specify the maximum memory size that the log handler process is allowed to use.
 Select the units from the drop-down list.
-Optional values are: `MB`, `GB` and `KB`.
 Default value is `30 MB`.
 - **Max Queue Length**: Type the value in the text box to specify the maximum allowed queue length.
 Default value is `2000`.
 - **Handler Restart Timer**: Enabled by default, which means the handler restarts automatically after a delay in the event of termination.
 You can specify the time for delay in the text box.
 Select the units from the drop-down list.
-Optional values are `milliseconds`, `second`, `minute` and `hour`.
-Default value is `5 second`.
 If you disable the toggle switch, the value will be `infinity`, it will block any subsequent restarts.
 - **Enable Burst**: Enabled by default.
 - **Events Number**: Specify the maximum number of log events to handle within a `window_time` interval.
 Default value is `10000`.
 - **Window Time**: Specify the window time for handling the log events.
-Select the units from the drop-down list.
-Optional values are `milliseconds`, `second`, `minute` and `hour`.
 Default value is `1 second`.
 - **Report Type**: Select the type from the drop-down list.
 Optional values: `error` and `progress`.
 Default value is `error`.
 - **Max Depth**: Enabled by default.
 You can specify the maximum depth for Erlang term log formatting and Erlang process message queue inspection.
 You can increase or decrease the value using the number spinner.